-- Advanced support resource: www.pbisworld.com - Referral for support from student support team/MTSS school process - Referral to School Based Therapy or community mental health services - Referral to Student Assistance Program (SAP) - Interagency Team Meeting with school, parent, behavioral health providers, and/or Child and Youth Agency - Community service or in-school service (assisting custodial staff) - Parent supervision - Loss of privileges - Mini-course on topics such as conflict resolution, anger management, appropriate behavior - Modified/adjusted schedule - In-school suspension
+- Advanced support resource: - www.pbisworld.com - Referral for support from student support team/MTSS school process - Referral to School Based Therapy or community mental health services - Referral to Student Assistance Program (SAP) - Interagency Team Meeting with school, parent/guardian, behavioral health providers, and/or Child and Youth Agency - Community service or in-school service (assisting custodial staff) - Parent/Guardian supervision - Loss of privileges - Mini-course on topics such as conflict resolution, anger management, appropriate behavior

+- Modified/adjusted schedule

+- In-school suspension

+- Saturday School

 - Out-of-school suspensions should be used as a last resort and only when in-school interventions and consequences do not sufficiently address a student's inappropriate behavior.
-A return from suspension meeting must occur following the suspension. - Saturday School
+A return from suspension meeting must occur following each suspension with a specific plan to address the behaviors to be addressed.

+- Creation of MTSS Plans after the first out of school suspension as well as for ongoing behavior infractions.